 The Pilgrim Singers is a choir for children in grades K-2.
 They rehearse on Thursday afternoons from 3:30 to 4:00 PM and perform in church approximately once a month.

 The Leyden Choir is for children in 3rd through 6th grades.
 They rehearse Monday afternoons from 3:30 to 4:15 PM, and perform in church approximately every three weeks.
 In May of each year they present a children's musical play on a Sunday morning in church.
 Recent productions have included Oh Jonah!, The Puzzling Parables, and Moses and the Freedom Fanatics.

 The Bell Choir is comprised of adults and children from 7th grade on up.
 They rehearse on Sunday mornings after church, from 11:30 AM to 12:30 PM and play in church five or six times a year.

-Here is the Spring 2013 Mid-Day Musicales schedule.
+Here is the Winter 2013 Mid-Day Musicales schedule.